oasysgames/oasys-docs/docs/verse-developer/3-handle-token/1-1-vft.md

 1. Remix IDE : Remix IDE allows you to edit smart contracts and deploy.
 2. OpenZepplin Contract Wizard : You can easily create an ERC-20 smart contract using OpenZeppelin Contract Wizard.
 3. Metamask (browser extension) : Process transactions and deploy smart contracts through the Metamask browser extension.
-* Oasys SAND Verse network is layer-2, and the faucet does not exist because gas is **free** when processing transactions.
+* Oasys SAND Verse network is layer-2, and gas is **free** when processing transactions.

 ### Add Oasys SAND Verse network on metamask
 ![Add Oasys SAND Verse network on metamask](/img/docs/techdocs/smart-contract/add-network-1.png)